cmd-stream/codec-mus-stream-go/README.md

 # codec-mus-stream-go
-codec-mus-stream-go provides client and server codecs for cmd-stream-go, built using serializers for the `base.Cmd` and `base.Result` interfaces.
+codec-mus-stream-go provides client and server codecs for cmd-stream-go, built using serializers for the `core.Cmd` and `core.Result` interfaces.